hbctraining/DGE_workshop/lessons/02_DGE_count_normalization.md

 <img src="../img/slide5_DGE.png" width="400">

-To perform the **median of ratios method** of normalization, DESeq2 has a single `estimateSizeFactors()` function that will generate size factors for us:
+To perform the **median of ratios method** of normalization, DESeq2 has a single `estimateSizeFactors()` function that will generate size factors for us.
+We will use the function in the example below, but **in a typical RNA-seq analysis this step is automatically performed by the `DESeq()` function**, which we will see later.

 ```r
 dds <- estimateSizeFactors(dds)